When a storm strikes and your power is knocked out, you want to get your portable generator up and running—fast.

 1. Consult your owner’s manual

 We all hate reading owner’s manuals.
 But every product has unique quirks and operating procedures.
 So, check your manual to make sure you assemble the generator correctly and know how to start it properly.
+Here's an example of one brand's quick-start manual.

 2. Check for damage or gas leak